 The employee must pay tax at the time of the cash payout, which is treated as salary income.
-The employer is responsible for withholding these taxes from the cash rewards being paid and depositing them with the government within the applicable time frame.
+The employer is responsible for withholding these taxes from the cash rewards being paid and depositing them with the government within the specified time frame.

-INSTITUTIONAL, SHAREHOLDER, MARKET OR OTHER GUIDELINES
+CORPORATE GOVERNANCE GUIDELINES, MARKET OR OTHER GUIDELINES

-18. Are there any institutional, shareholder, market or other guidelines that apply to any of the above plans, and which types of company are subject to them?
-What are their principal terms?
+22. Are there any corporate governance guidelines, market rules or other guidelines that apply to any of the above plans?